MikkoTorvinen/octet/octet/src/examples/example_invaderers/README.md

 gl_FragColor = vec4(vColor, 1.0); } );

-We creted a sprite for the background which is coloured with a custom shader.
-The vertex shader part is just passing through, not modifying the transformation of the vertices, but the fragment shader makes use of the y coordinate of the current pixel to create a gradient effect in the colouring.
-This is done by multiplying the RGB values of the final colour of the pixel by the normalized y value.
-We have to normalize the y axis values because colours for the fragment shader are in the range [0, 1].
+We create a sprite for the background which is colored with a custom shader.
+The vertex shader part is just passing through, not modifying the transformation of the vertices.
+The fragment shader makes use of the y coordinate of the current pixel to create a gradient effect in the coloring.
+This is done by multiplying the RGB values of the final color of the pixel by the normalized y value.
+We have to normalize the y axis values because colors for the fragment shader are in the range [0, 1].